Risk notification return guidance tool

 • incidents reported to or investigated by the police

-• certain incidents or injuries arising out of or in connection with work are reportable to Health and Safety Executive under the requirements of the Reporting of Injuries Diseases and Dangerous Occurrence Regulations 2013 (RIDDOR)
+• certain incidents or injuries arising out of or in connection with work that are reportable to the Health and Safety Executive under the requirements of the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR)